-From Idea to Investor Meeting in 30 Days: A Realistic Timeline
+From Idea to Investor Meeting in 30 Days

 A week-by-week guide to going from startup idea to your first investor meeting in 30 days.
 Realistic, tactical, and founder-tested.